 One of the most frequently asked questions that our law firm receives is "Can I work and continue to collect SSD?"
 In general, it is possible to work — to a limited extent.
 So what does that mean?

-- Because handling a claim is a two-year process, you may go back to work and still receive payment for period of time you were out of work.
+- Because handling a claim is a long process, you may go back to work and still receive payment for the period of time you were out of work.

-- If you are uncertain whether work is an option, you can try working temporarily without harming your chances of receiving benefits.
-If you have difficulty and worked for less than three months, it will be considered as unsuccessful work attempt.
+- If you are uncertain whether work is an option, you should consult an attorney.
+If you have difficulty and worked for less than three months, it can be considered an unsuccessful work attempt.

 While these are some generic examples, it is crucial that you talk with an attorney about your situation because each situation is different from the next.

-If you need a lawyer to help answer your important questions, our law firm can help.
-Attorney Ryan and our legal staff are exceptionally knowledgeable about the laws that affect Social Security Disability and Supplemental Security Income.
-Contact our law firm by e-mail or by calling 732-733-4534 or toll free at 877-401-3514.
+If you need a lawyer to help answer your important questions, the Law Offices of Ryan and Kafshi, LLP can help.
+Our legal staff are exceptionally knowledgeable about the laws that affect Social Security Disability Insurance and Supplemental Security Income.
+Contact our law firm by email or toll free at 877-401-3514.